angelonazzaro/NotificationJS/README.md

 | draggable           | bool                    |  If set to ```true``` makes the toast draggable.
 When it gets dragged over a certain point, it will begin to fade. |

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change :shipit:

-:shipit:

 ## People I'd like to mention
 Again, I'd like to mention @fkhadra and @WebDevSimplified that inspired me to code this project.